ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x00-shell_basics/README.md

  - with user and group IDs displayed numerically
  - And hidden files (starting with .)
-6-firstdirectory : to create a directory named my_first_directory in /tmp/
+6-firstdirectory : to create a directory named my_first_directory in /tmp/ 7-movethatfile : to Move the file betty from /tmp/ to /tmp/my_first_directory